Benrobo/nexusai/plan.md

 - Web ( Main App )
   - React + vite
-  - Chartjs ( document / graph out the intent of each calls or message made )
+  - Chartjs ( document / graph out the intent of each calls or message made ) or Nivo [https://github.com/plouc/nivo](https://github.com/plouc/nivo)
 - Chatbot widget
   - React + vite ( would be accessible via an iframe using app deployed url )